-An O-1 took command at Pearl Harbor and took the fight to the Japanese
+An ensign took command of a destroyer at Pearl Harbor and took the fight to the Japanese

 Destroyers, in general, don't get as much love as they deserve for their contribution to World War II.
 The USS Aylwin is not different, even though her crew managed to do what few others could, which was to take the fight to the sucker-punching Japanese Navy and naval air forces during and after its attack on Pearl Harbor.